 Turn the tote on it’s side and drill one or two overflow-holes on one wall, 4″ above the bottom of the container.
 Turn the tote upright again.
 Take 4 – 6 sturdy plastic yogurt containers and drill a few holes on the bottoms and sides to allow water to flow through them.
 Place in the base of the tote, leaving room in the middle for the 1 gallon plant pot.

 Place the lid over top of the yogurt containers.
 Fit the pvc pipe into the hole in the corner, with perforated side down.
 Place the 1 gal plant pot into the hole in the centre and fill with wicking material such as peat or coir.
 I had a bunch of sheep wool on hand so filled with that.

 Place the burlap or landscape fabric over the base, cutting a hole over the 1 gallon pot to open that area.
 Begin packing in soil so that it fits snugly around the edges and doesn’t fall into the cracks and fill the reservoir.
 Continue filling tote until 2″ from top rim.

 Purchased potting mix made for containers works well as it can absorb and hold water better than some other blends.
 It’s a good idea to amend with extra compost, worm castings, or aged manure (I did about 15% total volume in extra organic matter).
-Adding some garden soil, azomite, endomycorrhizal inoculant, glacial rock dust, and/or slow-release organic fertilizer will help provide nutrients if you are planting heavy-feeding crops like cucumbers or tomatoes.
+Adding some garden soil, azomite, endomycorrhizal inoculant, glacial rock dust, and/or slow-release organic fertilizer are optional, but will help provide nutrients if you are planting heavy-feeding crops like cucumbers or tomatoes.
 Watch the leaves for nutrient deficiencies as the season progresses, and giving liquid seaweed or fish later in the summer might be necessary.